 ACC employs the contracted security company Allied Universal Security (CA PPO#14417), which operates under the Business and Profession Code and is regulated by the Bureau of Security and Investigative Services, BSIS.
-ACC does not have sworn police officers working at any of the campuses and the officers do not enforce State and local laws, but they do enforce ACC policies and procedures, however it does maintain solid relationship with local law enforcement departments who are called upon to enforce federal, state, and local laws and codes.
+ACC does not have sworn police officers working at any of the campuses and the officers do not enforce state and local laws, but they do enforce ACC policies and procedures, however it does maintain solid relationship with state and local law enforcement departments including, Los Angeles Police Department (LAPD), Ontario Police Department (OPD), and Anaheim Police Department (APD) who are called upon to enforce federal, state, and local laws and codes.
 The Security Officers have jurisdiction to operate on ACC owned or controlled property and have the authority to make a private person's arrest (Penal Code Section 837) but they must immediately contact the local police agency to take over the arrest.